Skip to main content

 Recent and On-Going Research

-With colleagues at the Women’s and Gender Studies Department, UWC, South Africa, I am part of interdisciplinary projects on pedagogies of refusal and critical humanities for sexual and gender justice scholarship.
-Some of this work has been published as an essay on ‘Performing Refusal’ in Injury and Intimacy (MUP, 2022) and as ‘A manifesto to decentre theatre and performance studies’ (STP, 2021).
+With colleagues at the Women’s and Gender Studies Department, UWC, South Africa, I am part of ongoing interdisciplinary projects on gender, performance, and pedagogies of refusal.
+Some of this work has been published as an essay on ‘Performing Refusal’ in Injury and Intimacy (Manchester: MUP, 2022; Delhi: Zubaan, 2023; Cape Town: Karavan, 2023) and as ‘A manifesto to decentre theatre and performance studies’ (STP, 2021; The Performance Studies Reader 4th edition, 2025).

-My research has been supported by the Mellon Foundation; UK-India Education and Research Initiative; European Commission’s Erasmus Mundus funding; German Academic Exchange Service (DAAD); among others.
+My research has been supported by the Mellon Foundation; UK-India Education and Research Initiative; European Commission’s Erasmus Mundus funding; German Academic Exchange Service (DAAD); Research England; Queen Mary Institute of Humanities and Social Sciences, among others.

 Publications